Pityriasis Rosea in Children

 What is pityriasis rosea?

 Pityriasis rosea is a mild, but common, skin condition.
-Characterized by scaly, pink, inflamed skin, the condition can last from one to three months and usually leaves no lasting marks.
+Characterized by scaly, pink, inflamed skin, the condition usually improves after four to six weeks, but can last a few months.
+It usually leaves no lasting marks or scars.

 The cause of pityriasis rosea is not known, but it is commonly believed to be caused by a virus or bacteria.
 Some patients may have a cold before the rash.
 It is usually seen in children, adolescents, and young adults.
 Most people with the rash are 10 to 35 years of age.

 The condition is more prevalent in spring and fall.

 What are the symptoms of pityriasis rosea?

 Pityriasis rosea usually starts with a pink or tan oval area (sometimes called a herald or mother patch) on the chest, stomach, or back.
 The main patch is usually followed (after a couple of weeks) by smaller pink or tan patches elsewhere on the body, usually the back, neck, arms, and legs.
 The scaly rash usually lasts between four to eight weeks and will disappear without treatment.
 The rash is often described as a "Christmas Tree" like distribution.

 The following are other common symptoms of pityriasis rosea.
 However, each child may experience symptoms differently.
 Symptoms may include:

 The symptoms of pityriasis rosea may resemble other skin conditions or medical problems.
 Always consult your child's doctor for a diagnosis.

 Pityriasis rosea is usually diagnosed based on a medical history and physical examination of your child.
 The rash of pityriasis rosea is unique, and the diagnosis is usually made on the basis of a physical examination.
 In addition, your child's physician may order the following tests to help aid in the diagnosis: